Supply Chain Management Education and CEU Programs at CSUF Mihaylo College of Business and Economics or University Extended Education

 - BA in Business Administration - Operations and Supply Chain Management Concentration: The Business Administration program offers a broad exposure to business administration and economics.
 All students in the business administration major are required to complete common requirements in core courses, a capstone course, and Global Business course.
 In addition, students choose an area of specialization known as the concentration.
 Operations and supply chain management concentration consists of 18 units.

-- Certificate in Supply Chain Management: The Certificate in Supply Chain Management consists of six required courses totaling 120 hours of lecture, discussion, projects and interactive exercises - those completing the entire certificate will be awarded 12.0 Continuing Education Units (CEUs).
-Students not pursuing a certificate are welcome to take selected courses individually.
+- Business Certificate Program in Supply Chain Management (10 -12 months): The Certificate in Supply Chain Management consists of six required courses totaling 120 hours of lecture, discussion, projects and interactive exercises - those completing the entire certificate will be awarded 12.0 Continuing Education Units (CEUs).
+Students not pursuing a certificate can take selected courses individually (see below)

 - Introduction to Global Supply Chain Procurement: You will become familiar with the difficulties encountered when procuring from international sources.
 Through interactive exercises and case studies, you will gain skills and knowledge in understanding, relating to, and working with people of different and diverse cultures.